cghimire/Encryption-Decryption-Application/README.md

 ## 🚀 Demo <a name = "demo"></a>

-Follow the web link for the demo using this [web link].
+Follow this [web link] for the demo.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>